haissam-khan/heatstroke-risk-checker/README.md

-# 🌡️ Heatstroke Risk Checker (熱中症リスクチェック)
+# 🌡️ Heatstroke Risk Checker | 熱中症リスクチェック

-A bilingual web app (English / 日本語) that helps workers and field teams assess heatstroke risk based on local weather forecasts and WBGT calculations.
-Built for internal safety use at Air Liquide Japan, this tool promotes safer work planning during extreme summer heat.
+A bilingual safety tool designed to help field teams, site managers, and contractors in Japan assess heatstroke risk using WBGT (Wet Bulb Globe Temperature), rain, wind chill, and temperature forecasts.
+Built with legal and operational responsibility in mind — safety isn't optional, it's our duty.

+## 🧠 What This Project Does

+This web app allows users to input a Japanese city or postal code and receive a 30-hour forecast that includes:
+- WBGT-based heat risk levels
+- AI-generated safety plans (with or without activity context)
+- Bilingual interface (Japanese / English)
+- Tips for hydration, breaks, and safe timing of fieldwork

-## 🎯 Purpose
+## 🎯 Why It Matters

-In hot and humid environments like Japan's summer season, heat-related illness is a major safety concern.
-This app helps assess real-time and forecasted risk levels by location, using temperature, humidity, cloud cover, and wind speed to approximate WBGT (Wet Bulb Globe Temperature) values.
+In Japan, extreme summer heat poses serious risks to outdoor workers.
+Under both law and company policy, project managers and site leads are responsible for early detection, planning, and documentation to prevent heatstroke incidents.

+🔺 **Legal Note (Japanese Law)**
+Employers and site managers are obligated to:
+- Detect and report heatstroke cases early
+- Prepare a response procedure and emergency contact system
+- Train relevant personnel on both

+**Penalties** include:
+- Up to 6 months detention or ¥500,000 fine for individuals
+- Up to ¥500,000 fine for corporations

+As a project manager at Air Liquide Japan, I built this tool as part of our commitment to safety, legal compliance, and ethical project delivery.

-## 💡 Features
+## 🚀 Features

-- 🔁 **Bilingual Support (EN/JA)** — Toggle between English and Japanese UI
+- 🔄 **Bilingual UI** — Switch between English and Japanese
-- 📍 **Location-Based Search** — Accepts city names or postal codes in Japan
+- 📍 **Location-based risk** — Use city or postal code
+- 📊 **WBGT gauge** — Live risk level using scientific estimates
-- 🌡️ **WBGT Estimation** — Based on MHLW and JIS B 7922 guidelines
+- 🧠 **AI-powered safety advice** — Based on Gemini API
-- 📊 **Risk Visualization** — Color-coded gauge and 24-hour forecast table
-- ✅ **Safety Tips** — Personalized guidance based on WBGT, cold risk, and rain
-- 📱 **Responsive UI** — Works well on desktop and mobile
+- 📝 **Optional activity-specific plans**
+- 🌧️ Rain and cold stress indicators
+- 📱 Mobile-friendly, single-page app

-## 🧠 WBGT Levels & Risk Interpretation
+## 💡 WBGT Levels & Risk Interpretation

 | WBGT (°C) | Risk Level         | Action                                |
 |-----------|--------------------|----------------------------------------|